 For BungeeCord, the Spigot servers need to be in offline mode, as the BungeeCord proxy handles the authentication.
 This can make the servers vulnerable to people connecting directly, as they can connect with any username, potentially allowing for connection as a user with administrative permissions.
 To prevent this, you can set up iptables to limit connections to only the BungeeCord server.

 Delete existing rules and then allow SSH.
-If you’ve changed your SSH port, make sure to change the
+If you’ve changed your SSH port, make sure to change the port number

 sudo iptables -F sudo iptables -A INPUT -p tcp --dport 22 -j ACCEPT